Taquo

 He slips the goggles up onto his forehead.

 “Ahoy, boys!
-I’m pretty sure this platform can land itself.
+I’m almost positive this platform can land itself.
 I’ll let you know in about a minute.
 What’s the buzz?”

-Eric replies, “Veep Bettencort is awaiting an impromptu audience with me.
-I want to get an idea of what’s prompting him to reach out like this before I go full vee with him.”
+Denny replies, “Veep Bettencort is awaiting an impromptu audience with Eric.
+I want to get an idea of what’s prompting him to reach out like this before we go full vee with him.”

 “Okay.
 Gimme a second…”